MarcusMalak/Computer-Vision-Project/README.md

 # Computer-Vision-Project

-This is the repository for the project for CS4245 Seminar Computer Vision by Deep Learning.
+This is the repository for the project for Computer Vision by Deep Learning.
 The goal of the project is 3d-printer failure detection.
 To that end, a dataset was created from scratch with videos created by the team as well as videos found on the internet.
 A simple CNN as well as ResNet18 are used to demonstrate the application.

 A requirements.txt file is provided for easy instalation of the dependencies of the project.
 The following command installs all of them:
 ```console